zabereznikova/docs.de-de/docs/visual-basic/language-reference/functions/string-functions.md

 ---
+title: String-Funktionen
-title: String-Funktionen (Visual Basic) ms.date: 07/20/2015
+ms.date: 07/20/2015
 helpviewer_keywords:
 - string functions
 ms.assetid: f1bf9ac2-cbcf-4298-ae51-53182076bdc8
-ms.openlocfilehash: 0002a3dd19b493f690f91f9b6c68a9241e6d6ea0
+ms.openlocfilehash: 2608159e28ee63a0fdb10c82054fd65efe79ac62
-ms.sourcegitcommit: 1f12db2d852d05bed8c53845f0b5a57a762979c8
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/18/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72583000"
+ms.locfileid: "74349981"
 ---
 # <a name="string-functions-visual-basic"></a>String-Funktionen (Visual Basic)

-In der folgenden Tabelle sind die Funktionen aufgelistet, die Visual Basic in der <xref:Microsoft.VisualBasic.Strings?displayProperty=nameWithType>-Klasse zum Durchsuchen und Bearbeiten von Zeichen folgen bereitstellt.
-Sie können als Visual Basic intrinsische Funktionen angesehen werden.
-Das heißt, Sie müssen Sie nicht als explizite Member einer Klasse aufzurufen, wie in den Beispielen gezeigt.
-Zusätzliche Methoden und in einigen Fällen auch ergänzende Methoden sind in der <xref:System.String?displayProperty=nameWithType>-Klasse verfügbar.
+The following table lists the functions that Visual Basic provides in the <xref:Microsoft.VisualBasic.Strings?displayProperty=nameWithType> class to search and manipulate strings.
+They can be regarded as Visual Basic intrinsic functions; that is, you do not have to call them as explicit members of a class, as the examples show.
+Additional methods, and in some cases complementary methods, are available in the <xref:System.String?displayProperty=nameWithType> class.

 |.NET Framework-Methode|Beschreibung|
 |---------------------------|-----------------|